Laser hair removal is a medical procedure that uses a concentrated beam of light (laser) to remove unwanted hair.

 At the consultation, discuss a treatment plan and related costs.
 Laser hair removal is usually an out-of-pocket expense.

-The doctor will also offer specific tips to prepare for laser hair removal.
-For example:
+The doctor will also offer specific instructions to prepare for laser hair removal.
+These might include:

 What you can expect